panospetr/Text-Information-Retrieval-Project/README.md

 #Text Information Retrieval Project
-BSC course project
+BSC course project (Work of two)

 ##Project info
-An implematation of text information retrieval of Vector and Boolean Models
+An implematation of text information retrieval of Vector and Boolean Models.